-Paul Benoit, Chair (term expires 12/31/2024)
+Paul Benoit (term expires 12/31/2027)

-Paul Benoit has been a Director for Craft3 since 2003 and became Chair in 2016.
-He is the Chair of the Executive Committee, and also a member of the Audit and Enterprise Risk Management Committee, and the Governance and Nomination Committee.
+Paul Benoit has been a Director for Craft3 since 2003 and served as Chair from 2016-2025.
+He is the Chair of the Executive Committee, as well as a member of the Audit & Enterprise Risk Management Committee, and the Governance and Nomination Committee.
 Mr. Benoit brings expertise in management, human resources, and fund, economic, and community development to the board and committees.